 - Sourcing and supporting events including conferences, open days, charity events

 - Identifying opportunities to blog or contribute to newsletters

 It is likely that the Steering Group will be able to identify these opportunities and members would normally work with the PSP Lead and Coordinator to deliver them.
 The Epilepsy (Canada) PSP used a Google document, shared amongst the Steering Group, to agree names and organisations that should be told about the PSP, who from the Steering Group would contact them, and then track what the response and outcome was.

 The JLA website contains links to individual PSP websites.
 Individual PSP websites range in size from a standalone site to a page or section on an existing website belonging to a charity or group involved in the PSP.
 The PSP website will usually host a description of the project, a description of the Steering Group and supporters, a link to the survey, relevant updates and documents, and contacts.
 It is a place where results can be announced and stored and future updates of what has happened to the priorities can be published.
 Many PSPs choose to develop their own logo.

 As well as a website, examples of other communications that PSPs have undertaken to keep people involved and informed at every stage of the process are:

 - regular updates via email from the PSP Coordinator or Lead, or email/postal newsletters from organisations that are represented on the Steering Group.

-- social media updates using Twitter, Facebook or YouTube.
+- social media updates using for example Twitter with appropriate hashtags, Facebook, podcasts or videos on YouTube.
 For example: https://twitter.com/HeartSurgeryPSP and https://twitter.com/TYAPSP and https://twitter.com/JLAEMPSP and a video from the Emergency Medicine PSP.